-A) Nature and Scope of Program (This information refers to the 2017-18 school year.)
+A) Nature and Scope of Program - This information refers to the 2021-22 school year.

-The Alfred-Almond Central School District offers a comprehensive special education program for all district youngsters with disabilities between the ages of 3 and 21.
+The Alfred-Almond Central School District offers a comprehensive special education program for all district children with disabilities between the ages of 3 and 21.
 All children in need of special education are provided educational services.
-Present staffing includes nine (9) New York State certified special education teachers, six (6) full-time teacher aides, four (4) teacher assistants, a speech therapist, and a .8 school psychologist.
+Present staffing includes nine (9) New York State certified special education teachers, five (5) full-time teacher aides, four (4) teacher assistants, a speech therapist, and a .8 school psychologist.
 CSE and CPSE responsibilities are the responsibility of the full-time CSE Chairperson.

-The Unified program at Alfred-Almond is designed to keep all students with disabilities within the regular education classroom to the fullest extent possible.
+The Inclusive Education program at Alfred-Almond is designed to keep all students with disabilities within the regular education classroom to the fullest extent possible.
 This is to provide all students the least restrictive environment.
 Services for these students are then provided within that classroom with the professional educators attempting to maximize the use of the regular education curriculum with the students with a disability.
 This model of instruction requires strong collaborative skills by the participants and a commitment to making the program work to the benefit of the students.
 Currently, with the existing staffing structure we are able to offer services for the unique needs of each individual child and differentiate instruction to meet IEP requirements.

-The primary service for students within the unified program is delivered in the direct consultant teacher model.
+The primary service for students within the inclusive education program is delivered in the direct consultant teacher model.
 This means, "Specially designed individualized or group instruction provided by a certified special education teacher to a student with a disability to aid such student to benefit from the student's regular education classes." {Part 200}

 Due to the unique needs of two middle-school aged students, the district created its own self-contained classroom with an 8:1:1 model starting in the 2014-2015 school year.
 This involved shifting an existing special education teacher to this classroom and hiring an additional special education teacher at the elementary level.
 This allows the students to remain educated within their home district, while receiving the level of services necessary for their needs as per the IEPs.
-At this time, four (4) Alfred-Almond students receive their primary education in the 8:1:1 setting.
+At this time, three (3) Alfred-Almond students receive their primary education in the 8:1:1 setting.
 Currently, this class is located in the High School building.
-The district also educates an Arkport student through shared services.
-The teacher also provides specially designed instruction to 3 additional students in the areas of reading and math.

-Our unified program also includes the services of our own locally employed full-time speech therapist and a GST BOCES hired .8 school psychologist.
+Our inclusive education program also includes the services of our own locally employed full-time speech therapist and a GST BOCES hired .8 school psychologist.
 Psychological services for students with disabilities involve: 1) consultation with classroom and special education teachers on issues of management, learning styles and testing modifications; 2) observations and evaluations as mandated by law for identification of handicapping conditions and appropriate placements; 3) counseling as a related service for those students who need it and; 4) liaisons with BOCES and other outside agencies to facilitate student transfers and assure provision of needed services that are not available through the school.

-The speech-language therapist works with 19 students in grades K-9 who have been classified by the CSE with speech and language impairment classification or another classification with related related speech and language services as per their IEPs.
-Presently 41 (30-minute) sessions are provided per week.
-These are both individual, groups (2-5 students), and classroom push-in sessions.
-17 students are being provided with speech improvement services (district level).
-1 of these students are currently being evaluated formally through the CSE referral process for possible classification.
+The speech-language therapist works with 22 students in grades K-11 who have been classified by the CSE with speech and language impairment classification or another classification with related speech and language services as per their IEPs.
+Presently 55 (30-minute) sessions are provided per week.
+These are both individual, group, and classroom push-in sessions.
+Additionally, 13 students are being provided with speech improvement services (district level).
+Three of these students are currently recommended to be evaluated formally through the CSE referral process for possible classification.
 Services also include direct parent consultation as needed, with some regularly scheduled team meetings.